Warnings and Recalls—Which Pet Foods Are Safe For Our Pets?

 We understand, though, that our clients want to know exactly what their pet is eating.
 So please understand that you can come to us for advice and we can help you make the best decision for the health and well-being of your pet.
 To help support you, we want to share some things you may want to think about before switching your pet’s diet.

-- “In general, home prepared diets are more expensive than commercially available diets.
-Of course, they are also more time consuming to prepare.
-There are many recipes for home prepared pet diets available on the Internet and in books; however, the vast majority of these are inadequate and unbalanced.
+- “In general, home-prepared diets are more expensive than commercially available diets.
+Of course, they are also more time-consuming to prepare.
+There are many recipes for home-prepared pet diets available on the Internet and in books; however, the vast majority of these are inadequate and unbalanced.
 The recipes are either vague in instruction, contain errors or omissions in formulation, incorporate potentially problematic ingredients, or feature outdated strategies for addressing specific disease conditions.
-They may also lack specificity about the exact amount to feed a particular size of pet.
-If you wish to prepare your pet’s food at home, consider getting a customized recipe and consultation with a board certified veterinary nutritionist.”—ACVN.org
+They may also lack specificity about the exact amount to feed a particular size of the pet.
+If you wish to prepare your pet’s food at home, consider getting a customized recipe and consultation with a board-certified veterinary nutritionist.”—ACVN.org

 - If you decide to prepare a homemade diet for your pet, use a kitchen scale and measure in grams.
 Using cups as a unit of measurement can significantly alter the recipe depending on how finely you chop the ingredients.